 Example 1.
-Sue retired on disability as a sales clerk.
-She now works as a full-time babysitter earning minimum wage.
-Although she does different work, Sue babysits on ordinary terms for the minimum wage.
-She can't take the credit because she is engaged in a substantial gainful activity.
+Taxpayer A, retired on disability as a sales clerk, and now works as a full-time babysitter earning minimum wage.
+Although different work is performed, Taxpayer A babysits on ordinary terms for the minimum wage.
+Taxpayer A can't take the credit because Taxpayer A is engaged in a substantial gainful activity.

 Example 2.
-Mary, the president of XYZ Corporation, retired on disability because of her terminal illness.
-On her doctor's advice, she works part-time as a manager and is paid more than the minimum wage.
-Her employer sets her days and hours.
-Although Mary's illness is terminal and she works part-time, the work is done at her employer's convenience.
-Mary is considered engaged in a substantial gainful activity and can't take the credit.
+Taxpayer B, the president of XYZ Corporation, retired on disability because of a terminal illness.
+On the doctor's advice, Taxpayer B works part-time as a manager and is paid more than the minimum wage.
+The employer sets the days and hours for Taxpayer B. Although Taxpayer B's illness is terminal, and the work is performed part-time, the work is done at the employer's convenience.
+Taxpayer B is considered engaged in a substantial gainful activity and can't take the credit.

 Example 3.
-John, who retired on disability, took a job with a former employer on a trial basis.
-The purpose of the job was to see if John could do the work.
-The trial period lasted for some time during which John was paid at a rate equal to the minimum wage.
-But because of John's disability, he was given only light duties of a nonproductive, make-work nature.
-Unless the activity is both substantial and gainful, John isn't engaged in a substantial gainful activity.
-The activity was gainful because John was paid at a rate at or above the minimum wage.
+Taxpayer C, who retired on disability, took a job with a former employer on a trial basis.
+The purpose of the job was to see if Taxpayer C could do the work.
+The trial period lasted for some time during which Taxpayer C was paid at a rate equal to the minimum wage.
+But because of Taxpayer C's disability, only light duties of a nonproductive, make-work nature was given.
+Unless the activity is both substantial and gainful, Taxpayer C isn't engaged in a substantial gainful activity.
+The activity was gainful because Taxpayer C was paid at a rate at or above the minimum wage.
 However, the activity wasn't substantial because the duties were of a nonproductive, make-work nature.
-More facts are needed to determine if John is able to engage in a substantial gainful activity.
+More facts are needed to determine if Taxpayer C is able to engage in a substantial gainful activity.